Quantum Mechanics Relative to a Quantum Reference System: a Relative State Approach: Conclusions

 (1) This paper presents a quantum theory based on entangled or relative states rather than absolute quantum states.
 This quantum theory describes how a quantum system evolves relative to another quantum system, especially, describing a quantum state of the relationship between the quantum under-study system and that of the quantum measuring apparatus, without relying on any external absolute parameter.
 The relative interpretation serves as a physical interpretation of the entangled state, and the geometrical interpretation of the entangled state is in fact a non-trivial fiber bundle.
 The picture of the non-trivial fiber bundle interpretation of entangled state also constitutes an important motivation for our proposal that a locally curved state space geometric description is required to depict the relative evolution of quantum states.

 (2) We gives a non-trivial fiber bundle interpretation to the entangled state $|X,T\rangle=\sum_{\tau}C_{\tau}|X(\tau)\rangle\otimes|T(\tau)\rangle$, in which $|T(\tau)\rangle$ is the local base space, $|X(\tau)\rangle$ is the fiber over the local base $|T(\tau)\rangle$, the entangled state $|X,T\rangle$ is then the fiber bundle, and the projection $T^{-1}:|X,T\rangle\rightarrow|X(\tau)\rangle$ from the fiber bundle to a section of the fiber gives rise to the relative amplitude of the under-study quantum state $|X(\tau)\rangle$ relative to the clock state $|T\rangle$.
 So there is a relative probability interpretation concerning the probability of state $|X(\tau)\rangle$ relative to the measuring apparatus state $|T\rangle$, rather than an absolute probability interpretation relative to external parameters.
-Only when the entangled state is separable or then entangled state degenerates into a direct product state (the non-trivial fiber bundle degenerates to a trivial bundle), does this relative probability recovers the absolute probability of the standard quantum mechanics.
+The relative or conditional probabilities derived from an entangled state reflect that our information about the entangled system is incomplete.
+When one subsystem of an entangled state learns, via a classical channel, the measurement result of the other subsystem, it can utilize this additional information to update our knowledge about this local subsystem in the sense of the Bayesian theorem.
+Only when the entangled state is separable or the measuring apparatus can be considered classical, then entangled state degenerates into a direct product state (the non-trivial fiber bundle degenerates to a trivial bundle), does this relative probability recovers the absolute probability of the standard quantum mechanics.

 (3) The entangled state of the under-study state $|X\rangle$ and the clock apparatus state $|T\rangle$, prepared during calibration, does not evolve with respect to external parameters.
-However, the relative evolution of the under-study quantum state $|X\rangle$ relative to the clock state $|T\rangle$ in the intrinsic quantum theory can be described by a complex Gauss-Codazzi type equation of the total quantum state space coming from the Ricci-flat K\"{a}hler-Einstein equation.
-The complex Gauss-Codazzi type equation is a generally covariant equation that no longer refers to any external absolute parameters but only relies on internal relative descriptions.
-In this sense, this framework achieves a geometric formulation of a quantum theory describing the under-study quantum system and the quantum apparatus.
+However, the relative evolution of the under-study quantum state $|X\rangle$ relative to the clock state $|T\rangle$ in the intrinsic quantum theory can be described by an evolution equation of the total quantum state space coming from the Ricci-flat K\"{a}hler-Einstein equation.
+The evolution equation is a generally covariant equation that no longer refers to any external absolute parameters and constrained by a vanishing Hamiltonian, but only relies on internal relative descriptions.
+In this sense, this framework achieves a geometric formulation of a quantum theory describing the under-study quantum system relative to the quantum apparatus.
 This equation has a linear and non-relativistic approximation to the Schr\"{o}dinger equation.